alexandersoen/fbde/README.md

 One can use `compas` and `adult` for `--dataset` options, with `sex` or `race` as `--sattr`.
 Otherwise, one can use `german` and `dutch` for `--dataset` options, with `sex` or `age` as `--sattr`.

+## Citation

+*Fair Densities via Boosting the Sufficient Statistics of Exponential Families* <br>
+Alexander Soen, Hisham Husain, Richard Nock <br>
+International Conference on Machine Learning, ICML 2023

+**Please cite the corresponding paper when using the code**